Akita Northern Happinets: Arenas & Facilities

 The Happinets play their home games at CNA Arena Akita, their home since 2016.
 During their time in the bj league, the Happinets played their home games at the Akita Prefectural Gymnasium.
 Another home, Nices Arena is an indoor sporting arena located in Yurihonjo.
 A new prefectural gymnasium will be built in 2026.
 The team has practice facilities at the Akita Northern Gate Square, Akita Bank Gymnasium, Akita Xerox Sports Square and Akita International University Suda Hall.
 They also build muscle at Varsity Weight Room in Yabase, Akita.
 Happinets players love to take spa at Youland Hotel Yabase in Akita.
 (Tattooed players have special privileges to take a bath.)

 "Crazy Pink" phenomenon

 The Happinets fans are widely known as "Crazy Pink" and sometimes have overwhelming numbers at the visitors games.
 The hoop-crazed fans light up arena with "Bigabiga", pink glow sticks and sing the prefectural anthem before the game.
-The Happinets home court rocks with another stadium anthem "Fly Again" by Man with a Mission, and CNA Arena Akita is the one of the hottest and loudest basketball venues in Asia.
+The Happinets home court rocks with another stadium anthem "Fly Again" by Man with a Mission, and CNA Arena Akita is one of the hottest and loudest basketball venues in Asia.
 The Akita Airport limousine buses have the painted images of the Happinets and Blaublitz Akita.